Ambulatory Care (PGY-2)

 Her areas of interest in practice include hepatitis C, inflammatory bowel disease, specialty practice and ambulatory care practice and systems.

-Karen Malcolm, Pharm.D., BCACP, FASHP serves as Manager of Ambulatory Care Pharmacy Services at UF Health Jacksonville.
-In this role, she oversees the Ambulatory Pharmacy, a 340B closed pharmacy that fills approximately 400,000 prescriptions annually, clinical pharmacy services in numerous primary care and specialty outpatient clinics, and is Program Director of the PGY-2 Ambulatory Care Residency program.
-Additionally, she precepts students as a Clinical Associate Professor with the University of Florida, College of Pharmacy.
+Billie Nhu Nguyen, Pharm.D., serves as Manager of Ambulatory Care Pharmacy Services at UF Health Jacksonville.
+In this role, she oversees the Ambulatory Pharmacy, a 340B pharmacy that fills approximately 400,000 prescriptions annually, clinical pharmacy services in numerous primary care and specialty outpatient clinics, and the specialty pharmacy services.
+She is also a Clinical Assistant Professor of the University of Florida College of Pharmacy.

 Dr. Nguyen received her Pharm.D. from the University of Florida College of Pharmacy.
 She completed her two-year pharmacy fellowship in Family Medicine at the UF Family Practice Group.